-Our methodology
+Our methodology.

-How we test every tool
+How we research every tool.

 We score on 6 axes